Alfredo Sirkis: Political activist

 Alfredo Sirkis became a political activist during the military regime (1964–1985) and soon one of the leaders of the Rio high school students’ movement in 1968.
 In the early seventies, he took part in urban guerrilla activities against the regime, in the VPR, a Guevarist group led by former army captain Carlos Lamarca.
 The group was decimated and Sirkis managed to escape the country to exile.
 He lived in France, Chile, Argentina and Portugal from 1971 to 1979.
 He was in Chile during the 1973 coup and in Argentina the following year.
 He worked as a journalist in France and Portugal.

 Back to Brazil after the 1979 amnesty, he worked as a reporter for weekly magazines, Veja and Istoé and became one of the organizers of the environmental groups that mobilized in the 1980s to defend the Amazon rainforest and to address urban ecology issues.
 He collaborated closely with late rubber tapper leader Chico Mendes and organized the Salve a Amazonia demonstration two weeks before his murder, in 1988.

 Sirkis was one of the founders of the Brazilian Green Party, in 1986 and its national president from 1991 to 1999.
 In 1998, he was the green candidate in the presidential election.
 In 2009 and part of 2010 he was the manager of Marina Silva’s presidential campaign.
 He left the Green Party in 2013 and has since quit partisan activism.

+Federal Deputy

+In 2011, Sirkis traveled to China and visited several Chinese renewable energy projects.
+Inspired by the experienced, upon his return to Brazil Sirkis secured funding for a solar PV worker training program in Rio.
+Sirkis wrote that he found the expertise of Chinese solar firms impressive and lamented that Brazil was lagging in solar energy development.

 NGO Organizer

 He was one of the organizers of the Hiroshima Never More event (1982) in Angra dos Reis.
 He was the executive vice-president of Ondazul Foundation (1997–2000), whose president was the composer and singer Gilberto Gil.
 He organized the Mangue Vivo and Preventório reforestation projects and Recycling and Culture, that produced furniture from plastic bottles.

-In 2015, he founded the Brazil Climate Center a think-tank that is also the Brazilian branch of former American Vice-President Al Gore’s Climate Reality Project.
+In 2015, he founded the Brazil Climate Center a think-tank that is also the Brazilian branch of former American Vice-president Al Gore’s Climate Reality Project.
+After Sirkis's death, Gore renamed an annual award given out by the Project as a tribute to Sirkis.

 As a member of civil society, he coordinated the Brazilian Forum for Climate Change, chaired by the President of Brazil and integrated by approximately one hundred participants, half government, half civil society with NGOs, business, and academia.